 Delaware has a low 8.7 percent flat tax on corporations, likely the reason about half of all publicly traded companies in the country consider it home.
 A single address in Wilmington, 1209 North Orange St., is the legal address of more than 300,000 companies.

-The top marginal corporate tax rate in the United States (38.92 percent) is the third-highest in the world, exceeded by Puerto Rico (39 percent) and the United Arab Emirates (55 percent).
+The top marginal corporate tax rate in the United States (38.92 percent) was previously the fourth-highest in the world, exceeded by Puerto Rico (39 percent), Comoros (50 percent), and the United Arab Emirates (55 percent).
 But that will change.
 The recent Tax Cuts and Jobs Act slashed the corporate tax rate to 21 percent, a little below the worldwide average of nearly 23 percent.

 In spite of their size and the corporate tax rate, some large corporations have an effective federal income tax rate of zero, or even negative.
-On the list of non-payers in 2015 were General Motors, telecom provider Level 3 Communications, and the airline United Continental.
+In the past few years, non-payers have included General Motors, telecom provider Level 3 Communications, and the airline United Continental.

 Observations and complaints about unfair tax payments go back to at least the ancient Greeks.
 Plato once said, "Where there is an income tax, the just man will pay more and the unjust less on the same amount of income."